Myths And Facts

 The Affordable Care Act made 340B unnecessary.

-Twenty-seven million Americans will remain uninsured over the next 10 years, according to the Congressional Budget Office.
-Millions more will be underinsured and unable to pay for all their medicines and care.
+More than 27 million Americans remain without health coverage, according to the Kaiser Family Foundation.
+Millions more are underinsured and unable to pay for all their medicines and care.
 The need for the 340B program is stronger than ever.